Bike and Barge

 How to get there

-A) Direction Lagny-sur-Marne - Epernay
+A) Direction Paris- Epernay

-Lagny-sur-Marne is the starting point of the tour to be reached independently.
+Paris is the starting point of the tour to be reached independently.

 A few weeks before departure we will send you the instructions on how to reach the embarkation point.